schijns-fischer-wedding/schijns-fischer-wedding.github.io/pages/schedule.md

   <p>
     After the ceremony we will make our way to the restaurant.
 It is a 20 min walk, or a 5 min bike ride.
-It is also possible to take public transportation, we recommend bus 8 from Neude to Burg.
+If you plan to use public transportation, we recommend bus 8 from Neude to Burg.
 Reigerstraat.
 Let us know if you would like a buddy, we will find a local to travel with you.
 It is also possible to park near the restaurant.